Copyright © 2026 Wasteflex Pty Ltd. All rights reserved.

 Support for Multi-Site Operations

-For organisations operating across multiple locations, co-mingled recycling programs are standardised to deliver consistent outcomes.
+For organisations operating across multiple locations, commingled recycling programs are standardised to deliver consistent outcomes.

 Improving Recycling Outcomes Across Your Business